Watson-Explorer/wex-wdc-integration-samples/wex-mr/watson-message-resonance-readme.md

 ## Possible Use Cases for a Watson Message Resonance/Watson Explorer Integration
  Here are some ideas to help get you started thinking about how Watson Message Resonance might be fully integrated into a Watson Explorer application.

-- Score passages or metadata based on target users' preferred vernacular (for example: by training using targeted social data) to enable search relevancy tuning.
+- Score passages or metadata based on target users' preferred vernacular (for example: by using a training corpus targeted at social data) to enable search relevancy tuning.
 - Combine with a thesaurus indexed using Watson Explorer to identify high value permutations for a given phrase.
 Such a service might be used within an Application Builder widget or in applications outside the context of Watson Explorer.